Where numbers come to life

+A mind that is trained in mathematics will excel in numerous careers.
 Mathematics is a critical component of many fields of research including climatology, medicine, national security, robotics, animation, sports data, and more.
-Some math majors prepare for careers in actuarial science where they will assess risk at insurance or investment companies.
-Many math majors prepare for careers in teaching or complete pre-professional programs for further study in Medicine or Law.
+Some of our math majors prepare for careers in actuarial science where they will assess risk at insurance or investment companies.
+Many math majors prepare for careers in teaching or complete pre-professional programs for further study in medicine or law.
 Others apply their analytical skills in related fields such as engineering, business, or computer programming.
 And some students choose math as a second major while they prepare for careers in music or visual arts.